apify/crawlee/docs/guides/getting_started.md

 ##### The `selector` parameter of `enqueueLinks()`

 When we previously used `enqueueLinks()`, we were not providing any `selector` parameter and it was fine, because we wanted to use the default setting, which is `a` - finds all `<a>` elements.
 But now, we need to be more specific.
 There are multiple `<a>` links on the given category page, but we're only interested in those that will take us to item (actor) details.
-Using the DevTools, we found out that we can select the links we wanted using the `.item a` selector, which selects all the `<a class="item ...">` elements.
+Using the DevTools, we found out that we can select the links we wanted using the `.item a` selector, which selects all the `a` elements within the `.item` elements.
 And those are exactly the ones we're interested in.

 ##### The missing `pseudoUrls`